Files

 Roads (Autodesk AutoCAD DWG/DXF)

-In the above image, we see a visualization of the source Roads AutoCAD DWG.
-The values that will be subject to the destination geodatabase domain definition can be seen in the autocad_layer format attribute.
+The above image visualizes the source Roads AutoCAD DWG.
+The values subject to the destination geodatabase domain definition can be seen in the autocad_layer format attribute.

 Step-by-step Instructions